"

 5.7 Influence of the Internet on the Magazine Industry

-In March of 2010, Consumerist published a story titled “Print edition of TV Guide tells me to go online to read most of cover story.”
+In March of 2010, Consumerist published a story titled “Print edition of TV Guide tells me to go online to read most of the cover story.”
 According to the article, TV Guide printed a story listing “TV’s Top 50 Families,” but shocked readers by including only the top 20 families in its print version.
 To discover the rest of the list, readers needed to go online (Villarreal, 2010).
 As dismayed as some readers find themselves, this story reflects an ongoing trend in magazine journalism: the move toward online reporting.

 Online-Only Magazines

-Other online-only magazines include Slate and PC Magazine.
+Other online-only magazines include Slate and PC Mag.
 All three magazines, like most online publications, support themselves in part through ads that appear alongside articles and other content.
 Founded in 1996, Slate considers itself “a daily magazine on the Web” by providing a “general interest publication offering analysis and commentary about politics, news, and culture (Slate).”
 The successful magazine has won numerous awards for its contributions to journalism.

 Starting in February 2009, PC Magazine will become a 100-percent digital publication.
 So, in addition to our popular network of Websites…we’ll offer PC Magazine Digital Edition to all of our print subscribers.
-The PC Magazine Digital Edition has actually been available since 2002.
-So for thousands of you, the benefits of this unique medium are already clear.
+The PC Magazine Digital Edition has been available since 2002.
+So for thousands of you, the benefits of this unique medium are already apparent.
 And those benefits will continue to multiply in the coming months, as we work hard to enhance your digital experience (Ulanoff, 2008).

 Magazine-Like Websites

-In recent years, websites that function much as magazines once did without officially publishing print editions themselves have become an increasingly popular online model.
+In recent years, websites that function much like magazines once did, without officially publishing print editions themselves, have become an increasingly popular online model.
 For example, Pitchfork Media debuted as an Internet publication focused on the music industry in 1995.
-The site offers readers criticism and commentary on contemporary music and has many of the same features as a traditional music magazine: reviews, news, articles, and interviews.
+The site offers readers criticism and commentary on contemporary music, featuring many of the same elements as a traditional music magazine, including reviews, news, articles, and interviews.
 Whether intentional or not, the site capitalizes on the success of print magazines by following their format.
-Of course, the website also has many features that print publications could never achieve, such as providing a streaming playlist of music, music videos, or a documentary decrying the brilliance of the Belle and Sebastian album “If You’re Feeling Sinister.”
+Of course, the website also features many aspects that print publications could never match, such as providing a streaming playlist of music, music videos, or a documentary highlighting the brilliance of the Belle and Sebastian album If You’re Feeling Sinister.
 This hybrid of magazine-like content with new-media content offers a possible vision of the digital future of print publications.

 Print Magazines With Online Presences

 Indeed, most print magazines have created websites.
 Nearly every major print publication has a site available either for free or through subscription.
 Yet intrinsic differences exist between the print and online media.
-Bernadette Geyer, author of a poetry chapbook, What Remains, discusses the practical contrasts between online and print journals saying:
+Bernadette Geyer, author of a poetry chapbook, What Remains, discusses the practical contrasts between online and print journals, saying:

 Magazines can court online readers by offering back-issue content.
-Readers can browse old articles without having to remember in which issue the content first appeared.
+Readers can browse old articles without having to remember which issue the content first appeared in.
 The cost for this varies from publication to publication.
-For example, CooksIllustrated.com reprints recipes from previous issues as part of a paid online membership service, while CookingLight.com offers back issues for free.
-Some magazines have online archive collections, though those collections generally do not print entire articles or complete issues.
+For example, Cooks Illustrated reprints recipes from previous topics as part of a paid online membership service.
+Some magazines like Eating Well have online archive collections, although these collections generally do not include entire articles or complete issues.
 Time, for example, offers “hand-picked covers and excerpts from the best articles on a wide variety of subjects (Time).”
 Time suggests that one should “use them as chronological guides to Time’s past coverage of a person, event, or topic (Time).”
 Still, even without the entire collection online, people can benefit from having the capability to assess articles from 1923 on a computer.

 Is Print Dead?

-The question Is print dead? has dominated the magazine and newspaper industries for several years.
+The question “Is print dead?” has dominated the magazine and newspaper industries for several years.
 In 2008, The New York Times printed an article titled “Mourning Old Media’s Decline,” in which author David Carr describes multiple announcements of job loss in the print industry.
 Thousands of individuals working at magazines and newspapers faced layoffs because of reduced subscriber and advertiser demand.
-“Clearly the sky is falling,” he writes, “The question now is how many people will be left to cover it (Carr, 2008).”
+“The sky is falling,” he writes, “The question now is how many people will be left to cover it (Carr, 2008).”
 At the same time, Carr articulates the shift in readership from print to web, saying, “The paradox of all these announcements is that newspapers and magazines do not have an audience problem—newspaper Web sites are a vital source of news, and growing—but they do have a consumer problem (Carr, 2008).”
 With a majority of magazines and newspapers now available for free online, one has to wonder how the industry will stay afloat.
-Although advertisements pay for a portion of the cost of running a magazine, it may not help enough.
+Although advertisements cover a portion of the magazine’s operating costs, they may not be enough to offset the expenses.

 License